-- forever: the oscillation never stops;

-- one: exactly one cycle is performed;

-- half: exactly half cycle is performed, so the function stops at

-$$t = \texttt{initial_time} + \frac{\pi}{\texttt{angular_velocity}},$$ with a value of starting and ending with continuous derivative.
+- forever: the oscillation never stops; - one: exactly one cycle is performed (equivalent to number_of_cycles = 1); - half: exactly half cycle is performed (equivalent to number_of_cycles = -1), so the function stops at starting and ending with continuous first derivative.
 In this case, it may be convenient to indicate the angular_velocity as π /duration, where duration is the time required to complete the half-wave.